-Get a list of those with whom we've shared information
+Get a list of those with whom we've shared information.

-- You can ask for a list (accounting) of the times we've shared your health information for six years prior to the date you ask, who we shared it with, and why. - We will include all the disclosures except for treatment, payment, health care operations, and certain other disclosures (such as any you asked us to make).
-Federal law does not require us to provide an accounting of disclosures to correctional institutions or law enforcement officials and certain other disclosures.
-We'll provide one accounting a year for free but will charge a reasonable, cost-based fee if you ask for another one within 12 months.
+- You can ask for a list (accounting) of the times we've shared your health information for six years prior to the date you ask, who we shared it with, and why. - We will include all the disclosures except for those about treatment, payment, and health care operations, and certain other disclosures (such as any you asked us to make).
+We'll provide one accounting a year for free, but will charge a reasonable, cost-based fee if you ask for another one within 12 months.

-Get a copy of this privacy notice
+Get a copy of this privacy notice.

 • You can ask for a paper copy of this notice at any time, even if you have agreed to receive the notice electronically.
-We will provide you with a paper copy promptly.
+We will provide you with a paper copy right away.

-Choose someone to act for you
+Choose someone to act for you.

-- If you have given someone medical power of attorney or is your legal guardian, that person can exercise your rights and make choices about your health information. - We will make sure the person has this authority and can act for you before taking any action.
+- If you have given someone medical power of attorney or if someone is your legal guardian, that person can exercise your rights and make choices about your health information. - We will make sure the person has this authority and can act for you before we take any action.

-File a complaint if you feel your rights are violated
+File a complaint if you feel your rights are violated.

-- You can complain if you feel we have violated your rights by contacting us using the contact information below. - You can file a complaint with the U.S. Department of Health and Human Services Office for Civil Rights by sending a letter to 200 Independence Avenue, S.W., Washington, D.C.
-20201, calling 1-877-696-6775, or visiting www.hhs.gov/ocr/privacy/hipaa/complaints/. - We will not retaliate against you for filing a complaint.
+- You can complain if you feel we have violated your rights by contacting us using the information above. - You can file a complaint with the U.S. Department of Health and Human Services Office for Civil Rights by sending a letter to 200 Independence Avenue, SW, Room 509F, HHH Building, Washington, D.C.
+20201, by calling 1-877-696-6775, or visiting www.hhs.gov/ocr/ privacy/hipaa/complaints/. - We will not retaliate against you for filing a complaint.